Mykol71/posos/msposapp/README.md

 		Select "d" to Install/Configure/Upgrade Dependant packages; 1st time need Redhat support login.
 		Select "a" to I/C/U AWS - Need AWS Account Keys, region, and enter "text" for output.

-3. Start with Build OS Media; then create a VPN connection; lastly, stage and restore data.
+3. Next, build the OS media, create a VPN connection, then stage and restore data.